Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 This is me laughing, Bob.

-You haven't seen this before?
+You haven't seen it before?

 That's how rare it is.

-It looks like a cringe.
+It looks like a Korean encyclopedia.

 I'm hurting Matt.